turiPO/virtuosicAI/docs/README.md

 [TOC]
 # Abstract
 In this work we examine the ability of a machine to compose good quality music with minimalistic amount of resources.
-Beginning with relevant review of previous work and the current state of the art model we describe two new approaches that hasn't been done yet in the music geenration field.
+Beginning with relevant review of previous work and the current state of the art model we describe new approache that hasn't been done yet in the music geenration field.

 # Music Generation - A Review
 ## Passing the Turing test